-Australia has one of the highest rates of skin cancer in the world, with two in three people developing skin cancer at some time in their lives.
-Overexposure to ultraviolet (UV) radiation from the sun has been identified as the cause of approximately 99% of non-melanoma skin cancers, and 95% of melanomas in Australia.
+Australia has one of the highest rates of skin cancer in the world, with at least two in three Australians being diagnosed with skin cancer in their lifetime.1 Overexposure to ultraviolet (UV) radiation from the sun has been identified as the cause of approximately 99% of non-melanoma skin cancers, and up to 95% of melanomas in Australia.^{2,3}

 Research has established that childhood and adolescence are both critical periods during which sun exposure could contribute to skin cancer later in life.
-It is estimated that more than 75% of all skin cancers could be prevented by practising sun protective behaviours in childhood and adolescence.
-Given the amount of time spent in schools, it is critical that adequate protection is provided during this time.
+It is estimated that more than 75% of all skin cancers could be prevented by practising sun protective behaviours in childhood and adolescence.4 Given the amount of time spent in schools, it is critical that adequate protection is provided during this time.
 In addition to the protection schools can offer from exposure to UV, the school setting provides a valuable opportunity to influence positive behaviours and establish the use of daily life long sun protection practices.